ypatel2022/opengl-template/README.md

 Follow these simple steps to get started with the template:

-1. Click on the "Use as Template" button or clone this repository to your local machine.
+1. Click on the "Use this Template" button or clone this repository to your local machine.

 2. Once the template is on your machine, double click on the `opengl-template.sln` file to open the project in Visual Studio.